hoxas/what2watch/README.md

 ## About <a name = "about"></a>

-A CLI to pick a random title from a IMDb watchlist.
+A CLI to pick a random title from a IMDb watchlist or chart.

 #### Future Implementation Idea: